 BB: [Laughter] Wow!

 YA: At first before it got to be deadly.
 It was more of a circus atmosphere where people were like, “Oh, I’ve got this!
 I’ve got that!”
-And when the national guard came to our house, by me having just come back here from California, I had a boat load of brand new clothes hanging in the closet, right?
+And when the National Guard came to our house, by me having just come back here from California, I had a boat load of brand new clothes hanging in the closet, right?
 And they were taking my clothes.
 These are brand new clothes!
 I was a garment district shopper.
 We got into it and I had to show them my plane ticket and everything that I had just come back, which is the reason why they didn’t take my stuff.
 But basically, I was not scared.
 I was not scared, and I know my brothers weren’t.
-And when they declare a state of emergency, the National Guard also took over and commanded all the buses in Detroit.
-And my father was a bus driver.
-My father was not allowed to come home for about three or four days, because the people that they were arresting—they took over the city buses and the city buses had to drive the prisoners from wherever they had them at, to the fairgrounds because the fairgrounds was where they were holding them—all the people that were arrested.
+And when they declared a state of emergency, the National Guard also took over and commanded all the buses in Detroit.
+And my father was a bus driver. [cell phone rings] My father was not allowed to come home for about three or four days, because the people that they were arresting—they took over the city buses and the city buses had to drive the prisoners from wherever they had them at, to the fairgrounds because the fairgrounds was where they were holding them—all the people that were arrested.
 So my father was essentially stuck doing that.

 BB: Okay, wow.

 YA: And when he finally came home, he came home with a bag of sea rations.
 [Laughter] That’s what they were basically feeding him.

 BB: Oh goodness.